-Measure SFY 2018 SFY 2019 SFY 2020 SFY 2021 SFY 2022 Number of businesses assisted 52 47 51 40 51 Program funds contributed \$1.4M \$1.2M \$1.5M \$1.1M \$1.94M Amount of leveraged dollars \$6.7M \$7.0M \$11.4M \$8.1M \$16.73M
+Measure SFY 2019 SFY 2020 SFY 2021 SFY 2022 SFY 2023 Number of businesses assisted 47 51 40 51 61 Program funds contributed \$1.2M \$1.5M \$1.1M \$1.94M \$2.64M Amount of leveraged dollars \$7.0M \$11.4M \$8.1M \$16.73M \$14.80M

 DEED is working to address disparities and achieve economic equity for all Minnesotans by identifying and breaking down barriers to employment and business opportunities.
 Data on the populations served are valuable for program development and policy decisions.
 This program targets businesses owned by minorities, low-income people, people with disabilities, women, and veterans.
+Business owners may have more than one qualifying characteristic to be eligible.
+For SFY 2023, see the table below.
 Through March 30 of each calendar year, the department shall strive to equitably distribute the loan amounts in the Twin Cities metropolitan area and in Greater Minnesota.